yilun917/speedchallenge/README.md

 Comma.ai Programming Challenge!
 ======

-Your goal is to predict the speed of a car from a video.
+My goal is to predict the speed of a car from a video.

 - data/train.mp4 is a video of driving containing 20400 frames.
 Video is shot at 20 fps.
 - data/train.txt contains the speed of the car at each frame, one speed on each line.